 The Charles W. Froessel Intramural Moot Court Competition

 Eligible students gain admission to the Association by competing in the Charles W. Froessel Intramural Moot Court Competition.
 The Froessel competition is one of the most demanding and rigorous intramural competitions.
-In the Froessel competition, teams of two students compete against each other.
-After registration, teams are given a fact pattern based on constitutional law, which contains citations to the leading cases on the issues presented.
-The teams, however, are not limited to a closed universe and are both encouraged and expected to do additional research.
+In the Froessel competition, students will compete against other NYLS students.
+After registration, the competitors are given a fact pattern based on constitutional law, which contains citations to the leading cases on the issues presented.
+However, competitors are not limited to a closed universe and are both encouraged and expected to do additional research.

-Each team is given approximately one month to research the issues and submit an appellate brief.
-Once briefs are served, two preliminary rounds of oral arguments are scheduled.
+Each competitor is given approximately one month to research the issues and submit an appellate brief.
+Once briefs are filed, three preliminary rounds of oral arguments are scheduled.
 Students progress to advanced rounds based on a combination of their brief and oral scores.
-At the competition’s conclusion, awards are presented for the Best Preliminary Round Advocate, Best Brief (Petitioner and Respondent), and Best Team.
-Each of the four student advocates who advance to the Final Round will also receive an award for their outstanding achievement, while one advocate is selected as the Best Final Round Advocate.
-An additional six students receive the Morris Orland Moot Court Award for Excellence in Written and Oral Advocacy.
+At the competition’s conclusion, awards are presented for the Best Preliminary Round Advocate, Best Petitioner Brief, and Best Respondent Brief.
+The two student advocates who advance to the Final Round will also receive an award for their outstanding achievement, while one advocate is selected as the Best Oralist.

-Following the Final Round, the Association’s Executive Board will invite Froessel competitors to become Moot Court Association candidates.
+The night before the Final Round, the Association’s Executive Board will invite qualifying Froessel competitors to become MCA candidates.
 In the fall, candidates for membership must complete a comprehensive written and oral advocacy skills training program to prepare them for the rigors of national competition.
 Upon completion of this program, candidates are granted full membership status and compete nationally in the spring.

-The Annual Robert F. Wagner National Labor & Employment Moot Court Competition
+The Annual Robert F. Wagner National Labor and Employment Moot Court Competition

-The Moot Court Association receives enormous support from the New York Law School Faculty and Administration, including our faculty advisors Professor Susan Abraham, Professor Nadine Strossen, and Adjunct Professor Peggy Leibowitz.
-Without their help, and the help and support of the entire New York Law School community, our success would not be possible.
-We honor the Association’s fine tradition of bringing national recognition to New York Law School.
+The MCA receives enormous support from the NYLS Faculty and Administration, including our faculty advisors Professor Ann Baker, Professor Nadine Strossen, and Adjunct Professor Peggy Leibowitz.
+Without their help, and the help and support of the entire NYLS community, our success would not be possible.
+We honor the Association’s fine tradition of bringing national recognition to NYLS.

 All content on the Moot Court pages is copyrighted by the New York Law School Moot Court Association.
 Except as otherwise provided, reproductions of any information (including fact patterns) for any use may be made only with permission from the New York Law School Moot Court Association.
 Please contact the New York Law School Moot Court Association for more information: 212.431.2175.